Paul Abbott: Career

 Abbott entered the Radio Times drama competition at the age of 22 which had the requirement to find a professional sponsor.
 A contact knew the address of the leading British dramatist Alan Bennett who, after seeing his script, was of the opinion that Abbott had written a perfectly acceptable piece of work which he would be happy to endorse.
-His work on radio plays for BBC Radio 4 attracted the attention of producers at Granada Television who hired him, at age twenty-four, to be a script editor on their long-running soap opera Coronation Street.
+His work on radio plays for BBC Radio 4 attracted the attention of producers at ITV Granada who hired him, at age twenty-four, to be a script editor on their long-running soap opera Coronation Street.
 This made him at the time the youngest-ever person to occupy such a role on the programme.

 He worked on Coronation Street for the next eight years as a story editor and from 1989 as a writer.
 He also worked on other programmes for Granada.
 In 1988, he co-wrote his first televised drama script, a one-off play for the Dramarama anthology, with fellow Coronation Street writer Kay Mellor.
 The same year, he and Mellor co-created the children's medical drama Children's Ward, which ran for many years—Abbott regularly contributed scripts until 1992, then returned briefly to the show in 1996.

 In 1994, he worked as the producer on the second season of Granada's drama series Cracker, about the work of a criminal psychologist played by Robbie Coltrane.
 The following year he switched to writing scripts for the programme and wrote several episodes.
 He made his first breakthrough with a programme of his own creation, the police drama serial Touching Evil in 1997.
 The series, starring popular actor Robson Green, was a success, and two sequel serials—although not written by Abbott—followed.
-Most recently, in 2004, the series was re-made for American television by the USA Network.
+The series was re-made in 2004 for American television by the USA Network.

 After writing another serial starring Green, Reckless and a few other productions for Granada, he began in 1999 a collaboration with the independent Red Production Company.
 He contributed an episode to their anthology series Love in the 21st Century, screened on Channel 4, and in 2000 created and wrote the series Clocking Off for them, which was screened on BBC One.
 Set in one factory in Lancashire, the series focused on a different member of factory staff each episode.
 The first season won the BAFTA award for Best Drama Series, and the equivalent at the Royal Television Society awards; Abbott personally was recognised with the RTS Best Writer award.
 Clocking Off ran for four seasons, although Abbott's contributions to the final two runs were minimal as he was by this time busy working on other projects.